The following article is by Sherri Mertz, ACA L4 Coastal Kayaking Instructor.

 Gloves – I recommend wearing neoprene gloves for protecting your hands from the cold.
 I do not recommend gloves for blister protection.
 If you are experiencing blisters on your hands, it is a sign that you are probably gripping your paddle too tightly.
 Relaxing your grip should fix the problem.
 If you are paddling in colder temperatures and are using gloves, make sure that all your equipment can be operated while wearing the gloves.
 Can you grab hold of your sprayskirt grab loop with gloves?
 Can you work the carabiners on your tow belt while wearing gloves?
 You may need to make some adjustments to your equipment if the answer to these questions is not a resounding “YES”.

 Pogies – These are like mittens that get attached to the shaft of your paddle.
 You put your hands inside the pogies and you can grab the shaft of the paddle directly.
 In cold temperatures, I prefer to use a slightly lighter glove inside pogies.
 The pogies keep your hands much warmer than the gloves, and the lighter glove gives better manual dexterity when dealing with gear.
 While you could probably get away without wearing any gloves inside pogies, taking your hands out of the pogies without using a neoprene glove can be catastrophic.
 An example of this would be when I am assisting another paddler back into his/her kayak following a capsize.
 Pogies come in neoprene or nylon versions.
 The neoprene is a little stiffer making it easier to slide your hands in and out.
 Neoprene also gives some additional warmth.
 However, the nylon pogies are easier to wrap and strap around your paddle shaft when you aren’t using them, so they don’t flop around and get in the way.
-Any pogy is better than no pogey.
+Any pogy is better than no pogy.

-Headwear – Since heat is lost through the capillaries in your head faster than any other part of your body, and because immersing the head in cold water brings on more severe symptoms of cold shock, you need to wear something on your head in cold weather/water temperatures.
+Headwear – Since heat is lost through the capillaries in your head faster than any other part of your body, and because immersing the head in cold water brings on a serious ice cream headache and disorientation, you need to wear something on your head in cold weather/water temperatures.
 A wool knit hat or polyester fleece hat may seem to work well in some situations.
 A better option as it gets colder and windier is to get a skull cap or neoprene hood like those used by divers.
 The best option for safety is a neoprene balaclava.
 These pieces of gear fit much more closely to the head and are less likely to come off in the wind or if you capsize.
 Neoprene and other rubberized materials also shed water better.
 Wool will absorb water and get heavy and soggy.
 For those sea kayakers and whitewater paddlers who are practicing rolls or may be capsizing in cold water, it is also very important to protect your ear canals from the development of bony growths called extoses.
 These growths can actually start to block off your ear canal and cause hearing loss.
 They have to be removed surgically.
 For people who paddle regularly in cold water, it would be wise to get some ear plugs that will keep water out of your ears when rolling.

 Now is a really good time to take stock of your paddling wardrobe if you want to extend your paddling season into the months when the water temperatures are below 70°F. You may be able to keep paddling well into the fall and even through the winter and early spring, IF you are dressed properly.